This is a quick guide to the high-level concepts you’ll encounter frequently when building LLM applications.

-Query Engines: A query engine is an end-to-end pipeline that allow you to ask question over your data.
+Query Engines: A query engine is an end-to-end pipeline that allows you to ask questions over your data.
 It takes in a natural language query, and returns a response, along with reference context retrieved and passed to the LLM.

-Chat Engines: A chat engine is an end-to-end pipeline for having a conversation with your data (multiple back-and-forth instead of a single question & answer).
+Chat Engines: A chat engine is an end-to-end pipeline for having a conversation with your data (multiple back-and-forth instead of a single question-and-answer).